thgttg/thgttg-react/public/footer.md

 this page will store two cookies in your browser.

-* **currency** will hold the name of the fiat currency to show portfolio values in. its value changes whenever you use the currency selector at the top of the page.
+* the cookie named **currency** will hold the name of the fiat currency to show portfolio values in. its value changes whenever you use the currency selector at the top of the page.
-* **gist** will store the gist id of the last portfolio you viewed here so that you default to the same portfolio next time you visit the page.
+* the cookie named **gist** will store the gist id of the last portfolio you viewed here so that you default to the same portfolio next time you visit the page.

 #### privacy